-The purpose of founding a national cancer center is to improve cancer care , promote research and form a nationwide cooperation and innovation environment.
+The purpose of founding a national cancer centre is to improve cancer care and promote research.

-New modes of therapy to benefit the patients are changing fast.
-To safeguard equal access to services and to improve the quality of treatments in cancer care , coordination is required at a national-level.
-The aim is also to mitigate the increase in the costs of cancer treatment by focusing on the prevention of cancers, development of screenings, rehabilitation and controlled adoption of expensive treatments.
+Modes of therapy are changing fast.
+National coordination is necessary for safeguarding equal access to services and for improving the effectiveness of cancer treatments.
+It can also help in curbing cost increases in cancer treatment by focusing on the prevention of cancers, development of screenings, rehabilitation and controlled adoption of expensive treatments.

-The objective of the research is to develop personalized and more effective cancer treatment, especially utilization of genomic data in diagnostics and offering targeted treatments, and to promote equal and immediate access to clinical trials for patients.
+One objective of cancer research is to develop personalised and effective cancer treatment, especially the utilisation of genomic data in diagnostics and in selecting the treatment, and to promote equal and immediate access to clinical examinations for patients.

-The goal is to form national cancer centre on a new kind of operating model.
-With the model, clinical cancer research and the appropriate use of resources in the cancer care service system would be coordinated more strongly at the national level.
+A new kind of operating model will be taken into use for the National Cancer Centre.
+With this model, clinical cancer research and the use of service resources in cancer treatment will be coordinated more effectively at the national level.

-Under the decree on the consolidation of specialised medical care, the Hospital District of Helsinki and Uusimaa is responsible for planning cancer prevention, diagnostics, treatment, and rehabilitation at the national level and for coordinating the related activities.
-At the regional level, the responsibilities fall on each university hospital district.
+Under the decree on concentrating specialised medical care, the Hospital District of Helsinki and Uusimaa is responsible for the planning of cancer prevention, diagnostics, treatment and rehabilitation at the national level, and for coordinating the related activities.
+In practice, the hospital district is also responsible for the research basis of the activities.
+At the regional level, the responsibilities fall on each regional cancer centre.

-The Ministry of Social Affairs and Health has granted discretionary government transfers to each of the five university hospital districts for the costs incurred in the planning and launch of the regional cancer centre, and in the implementation of national pilot projects.
+The Ministry of Social Affairs and Health has earlier granted discretionary government transfers to each of the five university hospital districts for the costs incurred in the planning and launch of their regional cancer centres and in the implementation of related pilot projects.

 Deputy Director General Tuula Helander and a working group are responsible for the planning of the operations and activities of the National Cancer Centre.